-Species: The Common Black Hawk (Buteogallus anthracinus) is found in South-western areas of the USA.
-This bird of prey, a member of the buteo family, can be mistaken for a Zone-tailed Hawk, which is another all-black hawk, seen in their shared regions.
+Species: The Common Black-Hawk (Buteogallus anthracinus) is found in southwestern areas of the USA.
+This bird of prey, a member of the buteo family, can be mistaken for the Zone-tailed Hawk, which is another all-black hawk that is seen in their shared regions.
 These hawks prefer to feed on reptiles, crustaceans and fish.
-Typical to see these hawks perched on a limb in a tree, rather than soaring, in search of prey.
-The Black Hawk seen in Cuba is a this time considered a sub-species to the Common Black Hawk seen on the continent.
+It is typical to see these hawks perched on a limb in a tree, rather than soaring in search of prey.
+At this time, the Black-Hawk seen in Cuba is considered a sub-species to the Common Black-Hawk seen on the continent.

 Distinctions: The male and female are similar in appearance, the female being the larger of the two.
 Adults are all black, yellow feet and ceres.
 Wide wings, giving the impression of a wide short tail.
 They have one large white tail band with small white outer tip.
-The juvenile, unlike parent, has brown body, heavy streaking on head, flanks and breast, tail has many small wavy bands.
+The juvenile, unlike the parent, has a brown body, heavy streaking on the head, flanks and breast.
+The tail has many small wavy bands.

-Voice: As in other birds of prey, loud , rapid cries.
-May make calls from a perch or when in the air
+Voice: As in other birds of prey, loud rapid cries.
+May make calls from a perch or when it is in the air.

 Nesting: One to three white eggs, with brown markings.
 Large nest is built high in a mature tree, made from branches and sticks, usually located near water.

 |B L||W W||W||Family||Latin Name|